zeitgeistpm/documentation/docs/learn/betting-strategy.md

 receive outcome tokens and shift the prediction to what they believe to be the correct probability distribution.
 If they get it right, the liquidity provider will incur a loss.
-But if the LPs initial prediction is correct, then their expected profit is non-negative (this is a hard calculation), and the farther the informants' probability distribution diverges from the LPs prediction and the more market noise that occurs while the price moves from the initial to the final prediction, the higher the LPs expected profit.
+But if the LPs initial prediction is correct, then their expected profit is non-negative (this isn't straightforward to prove); but the farther the informants' probability distribution diverges from the LPs prediction and the more market noise that occurs while the price moves from the initial to the final prediction, the higher the LPs expected profit.
 Even if the final prediction is equal to the initial prediction, the LPs will still have collected fees.
 In particular, when you create a pool, you should always set the initial prices according to the probabilities that you predict.

 By withdrawing some of their liquidity, on the other hand, an LP removes funds from their bet against the market.
 They might do this to take profits (including